 Work out what speed you need

-Feeling the need for speed?
+Trying to determine what broadband speed you need?
 With suppliers like Hyperoptic and People’s Fibre promising download speeds of up to 1GBps it’s easy to be intoxicated by the idea of switching to such an ultrafast broadband plan.
 But the truth is that such speeds are utterly superfluous for most households.
 Even if you want seamless online gaming or to stream video in 4K UHD, you should be absolutely fine with download speeds of around 100MBps.

 The truth is that most households don’t really need superfast broadband.
 If you only use the internet for social media, online shopping, web browsing and streaming / downloading TV shows and movies a download speed of 10Mbps is usually perfectly adequate.